ODOT lists VW County highway projects

 VW independent/submitted information

-Jefferson Street over Town Creek, between Main Street and Crawford Street within the city of Van Wert, will close later this summer for a bridge replacement.
-Details on the closure date and timeframe will be forthcoming.
-Utility relocation work is currently underway in the area.
-Northbound traffic will be detoured onto Crawford Street, Shannon Street and Main Street back to Jefferson Street.
-Southbound traffic will be detoured onto Central Avenue, Washington Street, and Crawford Street, back to Jefferson Street.
-The project is being administered by the Ohio Department of Transportation on behalf of the city of Van Wert.
-Work is being performed by Eagle Bridge Company of Sidney.
+- Jefferson Street over Town Creek, between Main Street and Crawford Street within the city of Van Wert, will now remain open throughout this year.
+The bridge replacement in the area has been delayed until May 2020.
+The project will be administered by the Ohio Department of Transportation on behalf of the city of Van Wert.
+Work will be performed by Eagle Bridge Company of Sidney.